 A resident of Faduma Kolomdi (name withheld), who was the only one that the attack, told The Guardian during Governor’s visit that; “The

-“The insurgents gathered us and said they wanted to deliver religious sermon to us.”
+“The insurgents gathered us and said they wanted to deliver a religious sermon to us.”

 He said the insurgents pretended as if they were not there for any violence.

-According to him, suddenly, the insurgents however; started shooting at will into various directions.
+According to him, suddenly, the insurgents, however; started shooting at will in various directions.